Loopring/protocols/packages/loopring_v3/circuit/statements.md

 such that the following conditions hold:

+- output = DefaultTxOutput(state)

+Notes:

-- No changes are done to the Merkle tree or any other intermediate block values (like numConditionalTransactions)
+- Should do no to the Merkle tree or any other intermediate block values (like numConditionalTransactions)

 ### Description